ScalesCSS/scalescss/packages/objects-box/README.md

 * `$box-padding-large`
 * `$box-padding-huge`

+### Namespace Variables

-### The Scales Namespace Variable
+#### The Scales Namespace Variable

 All Scales patterns expose the `$scales-namespace` variable.

 `$scales-namespace` accepts a string that will prefix all Scales classes.
 The default value is `null`.

+#### Class Level Namespace Variable

+Class level namespace variables allow you to namespace a selector based on the type e.g. `b-` for "base", `o-` for "objects", `u-` for utilities, and `c-` for "components".

+This pattern exposes the `$scales-objects-class-namespace` variable.

+`$scales-objects-class-namespace` accepts a string that will prefix any classes in this pattern and follow the Scales Namespace Variable if it is not null.
+The default value is `null`.

+#### Namespace Variable Usage

-To give all Scales classes a namespace, you will need to set this variable in a file that is imported before any scales files.
+To set either of these namespaces, you will need to set the variables in a file that is imported before any scales files.
 For example:

 ```
-@import your-project/settings; // $scales-namespace is set in this file
+@import your-project/settings; // Namespace variables are set in this file
-@import your-project/scales; // Imports the Scales library
+@import your-project/scalescss; // Imports all of the Scales packages
 @import your-project/project // The rest of your project imports
 ```